 Another favorite wild animal sighting would be the proboscis monkeys.
 These guys are so strange looking with their floppy nose, big ole’ belly, and for the male proboscis, their red chili pepper.
 We found these guys to be so interesting to look at and hilarious.
 They look almost like a crazy character rather than a real monkey.
 We couldn’t help but think of Al Bundy every time we saw one.

 It was fun watching them swing through the trees because they looked.
 It felt as if you were watching a blooper reel at some points because it looked like they were missing the trees altogether when they took their leap of faith to a branch on another tree.
 It looked like they were aiming for a branch, completely missed it and had to grab on the next branch below them.
 Little did we know this is just how they move around.
-You can see some of these outtakes in our Borneo Indonesia vlog series.

 We also saw some terrifying crocodiles, monitor lizards, hornbills, macaques, and gibbons.